Canterbury Country cricket team

 The Canterbury Country cricket team represents the rural areas of the northern part of the Canterbury Region in the South Island of New Zealand.
 It covers the area east of the Southern Alps, between the Clarence River in the north and the Rakaia River in the south, excluding metropolitan Christchurch.
-It competes in the Hawke Cup and has its base in Rangiora.
+It is one of the 21 teams from around New Zealand that compete in the Hawke Cup, and has its base in Rangiora.

 History

 Early years

 Cricket was played in Rangiora and Kaiapoi in the 1850s.
 The first North Canterbury Cricket Association was formed in Rangiora in August 1892, and the competition that season comprised six clubs: Cust, Oxford, Ashley County, Ohoka, Amberley and Woodend; Amberley won the first title.
 The association's name was changed to Ashley County Cricket Association in September 1896, then back to North Canterbury Cricket Association in September 1911.

 The association's representative team frequently played against other Canterbury associations.
 An annual competition among them was established in the 1920s, and a combined associations team played an annual match against Canterbury.

 In 1962 a new body was formed covering all the associations, initially called the North Canterbury Minor Association.
 Its constituent sub-associations were Ashley (renamed again from North Canterbury to avoid confusion), Banks Peninsula, Ellesmere, Hurunui and Malvern.